flubbe/slang/docs/language.md

 ```

 1. Import statements are of the form `import path::to::module`.
 The path
-   is resolved by the file manager by search its search paths.
+   is resolved by the file manager by going through its search paths.
 It picks
    the first module found in that list.

    The imports are accessible by prepending the import name, e.g. `std::print("Hello");`